 Try the seafood restaurants around the little port of St Gilles.

-A picturesque island, off La Rochelle, with stunning white beaches and pretty villages.
+A picturesque island, off La Rochelle, with stunning white beaches, pretty villages and celebrity visitors.

 A beautiful town with maritime history, aquarium and bustling streets.